-Cycle numbers were increased to 32 or 34 for reactions containing 32, 16, or 8 pg of Control DNA XY5, and the numbers of called alleles, as well as peak heights, were compared to a standard 30-cycle protocol (Figure 3).
+Cycle numbers were increased to 32 or 34 for reactions containing 32, 16, or 8 pg of Control DNA XY13, and the numbers of called alleles, as well as peak heights, were compared to a standard 30-cycle protocol (Figure 4).
 As expected, signal intensities of amplified products increase with higher cycle numbers.
-However, it should be noted that an increase in cycle number to more than 30 will not necessarily result in more information obtained from the low-template-DNA sample.
-Furthermore, because of stochastic effects, increased peak imbalances or dropouts may in general be observed for low-copy-number samples (with 100 pg or less of template DNA), regardless of any increase in cycle numbers.
-In this experiment, using a threshold of 50 RFU for allele calling, the number of allelic dropouts due to stochastic effects was not significantly reduced when more PCR cycles were applied (Figure 3).
+However, it should be noted that an increase in cycle number to more than 30 will not necessarily result in more information obtained from the low template DNA sample.
+Furthermore, due to stochastic effects, increased peak imbalances or dropouts may in general be observed for low copy number samples (with 100 pg or less of template DNA), regardless of any increase in cycle numbers.
+In this experiment, using a threshold of 50 RFU for allele calling, the number of allelic dropouts due to stochastic effects was not significantly reduced when more PCR cycles were applied (Figure 4).
 Note that the sensitivity of the capillary electrophoresis instrument and the setting of the threshold of detection strongly influence the outcome of an assessment of the use of increased cycle numbers.
 Therefore, such protocol adaptations must be evaluated by individual laboratories using their instrumentation and analysis.
-Adapting the injection time of the capillary electrophoresis instrument or using post-PCR purification (e.g., the QIAGEN MinElute[®] PCR Purification Kit) provide alternative methods for increasing sensitivity.
+Adapting the injection time of the capillary electrophoresis instrument or using post-PCR purification (e.g., the QIAGEN MinElute® PCR Purification Kit) are alternative methods for increasing sensitivity.

-Figure 3.
+Figure 4.
 Effect of different cycle numbers on mean peak height and number of called alleles.
-DNA XY5 was used as template using different amounts, as indicated.
-Samples were run in duplicate and numbers of detected PCR products (indicated above the bars; 64 PCR products expected) and their peak heights calculated.
-50 RFU was used as a threshold for detection.
+Samples were run in duplicates and the numbers of called alleles (indicated above the bars; 64 alleles expected) and their peak heights were calculated.
+50 RFU was used as a threshold for allele calling.

 In particular, for reference samples such as buccal swabs, where DNA can be extracted in abundance, reduced cycle numbers may be used to streamline the laboratory workflow.
-Here, cycle numbers were decreased to 24, 26, or 28 for reactions containing 2.5 ng or 10 ng of template DNA (Figure 4).
+Here, cycle numbers were decreased to 24, 26, or 28 for reactions containing 2.5 ng or 10 ng of template DNA (Figure 5).
 All reactions resulted in robust amplification and full profiles were obtained using a threshold of 50 RFU for allele calling.
 However, 28 cycle amplifications of 10 ng DNA gave rise to pull-up peaks when applying samples to analysis without prior dilution of the PCR product.
-An example electropherogram for a 24 cycle amplification of 10 ng template DNA is shown in Figure 5, next page.
+An example electropherogram for a 24 cycle amplification of 10 ng template DNA is shown in Figure 6.

-Figure 4.
+Figure 5.
 Effect of decreased cycle numbers on mean peak heights.
-2.5 ng or 10 ng of Control DNA XY5 were subjected to amplification using 24, 26, or 28 PCR cycles.
-Samples were run in duplicate and average peak heights calculated.
+2.5 ng or 10 ng of Control DNA 9948 were subjected to amplification using 24, 26, or 28 PCR cycles.
+Samples were run in duplicate and average peak heights were calculated.

-Figure 5.
+Figure 6.
 Reduction of PCR cycle numbers with elevated template DNA amounts.
-Results for amplification of 10 ng Control DNA XY5 using 24 instead of standard 30 PCR cycles.
+Results for the amplification of 10 ng Control DNA 9948 using 24 instead of standard 30 PCR cycles.
 Data were analyzed using QIAGEN Investigator IDproof Software.